Unidata/awips2/docs/cave/bundles-and-procedures.md

 ### **File > Save Display Locally**

-To save a product display to a path within the file directory of the workstation, select **File > Save Display Locally** and then select the **File** button on the right.
+To save a product display to a path within the file directory locally, select **File > Save Display Locally** and then select the **File** button on the right.

 ---